-Wisconsin DHS administers the Wisconsin Funeral and Cemetery Aids Program (WFCAP) which provides funding to needy families when the estate of the deceased recipient is insufficient to pay the funeral and cemetery expenses.
-DHS reimburses funeral and/or cemetery expenses of a person who was eligible for TANF funding.
-DHS pays funeral and cemetery expenses with state funding, which Wisconsin reports as an MOE expenditure.
+DHS administers the Wisconsin Funeral and Cemetery Aids Program (WFCAP) in Wisconsin, which provides funding to needy families when the estate of the deceased recipient is insufficient to pay the funeral and cemetery expenses.
+DHS reimburses funeral and/or cemetery expenses of a person who was eligible for TANF or MA services.
+DHS pays funeral and cemetery expenses for eligible families with state funding, which Wisconsin reports as an MOE expenditure.